 Marriage and Family Ministry (Individualized, Cohort)

-This emphasis explores biblical and theological foundations, cutting edge programs, and ministry education strategies.
-Certification in the use of research based tools for marriage and family educators will be included.
-A major focus will be to design sustainable context specific Marriage and Family Ministries particularly in the church.
+This emphasis explores biblical and theological foundations, cutting-edge programs, and ministry education strategies.
+Certification in the use of research-based tools for marriage and family educators will be included.
+A major focus will be to design sustainable, context-specific marriage and family ministries, particularly in the church.

 Ministry Leadership in International Contexts (Individualized)